What is NEUROACT?

 Who can attend the training?

-Who is the course coordinator and lecturer?
+Who is the course manager and lecturer?

 Is the course provided as tailored professional training?